JustinBcodes/JustinBcodes/README.md

 # 💫 About Me:
-I am currently a Junior computer science student minoring in mathematics at Texas Tech University
+I am currently studying Computer Science and Mathematics at Texas Tech University!

 ## 🌐 Socials: